JimDesu/basis-lang/spec.md

 The atomicity falls out of statement-granular copy-restore (&sect;6.3): a statement commits nothing until it succeeds.
 The language commits no half-written state on failure &mdash; for the LHS and for every slot bound writeable anywhere in the statement alike, regardless of which subexpression failed and at what point.
 No new transactional machinery is introduced.

 The implementation device: each subexpression's value is computed into a temporary slot, and every writeable-bound slot resolves through its working copy (&sect;6.3), until every subexpression of the placement has succeeded; only then do the commits fire &mdash; the LHS by move, view, or copy per the operator, and the working copies by the statement-end join.
-Within a `.staged` block (&sect;3.17), the join lands in the block's working copies rather than the real slots, per the uniform boundary rule of &sect;6.3.
+Within a `.stage` block (&sect;3.17), the join lands in the block's working copies rather than the real slots, per the uniform boundary rule of &sect;6.3.
 The user-side observation is that the LHS is unchanged across the entire placement if any subexpression fails.
 Both devices are invisible to diagnostics: a synthetic temporary or working copy never surfaces under a compiler-generated name; any diagnostic implicating one cites the source span of the responsible subexpression.

 A nested construction `'r <- ${field <- (innerCtor: ...)}` composes failure-atomicity transitively.
 A `?`-marked failure inside `innerCtor` propagates to its caller; copy-restore at the `innerCtor` call leaves the field's temporary slot uninitialized; the outer `<-`'s atomic-failure rule sees a failed field-value computation; the outer `<-` aborts; the outer `'r` is unchanged.
 The chain reaches arbitrary depth without new mechanism.
 The frame-ownership lens (&sect;1.5) applies cleanly: each level's CREATE slot is *that level's caller's* slot, and each level's failure leaves that caller's slot in its pre-call state.